Summary

 You couldn’t see the Skier!
 It felt like you were playing the game alone.
 This was especially bad in online, where screen-peeking wasn’t possible.

-I added a render target widget to show a view of Skier, but left it as an option due to the potential performance cost.
+I added a render target widget to show a view of Skier, but left it as an option.

 Iterations - Skier